 I realize it’s the dead of winter in the northern hemisphere and thinking of mosquitos and other biting pests seems a ways off, but if you’re traveling to warmer climates then this post will be pretty handy.

-Lately there has been a lot of coverage in the media concerning mosquito transferred diseases, and for good reason.
-In the past few weeks, the Zika virus has been a main topic for concern for those living in or travelling to what’s now 23 different countries in South and Central America and the Caribbean.
+Lately, there has been a lot of coverage in the media concerning mosquito-transferred diseases, and for good reason.
+In the past few weeks, the Zika virus has been a main topic of concern for those living in or traveling to what’s now 23 different countries in South and Central America and the Caribbean.

 In case you’re not familiar with the Zika virus here’s what I’ve learned about it:

-The Zika virus is a mosquito transferred infection related to yellow fever, dengue, and the West Nile virus.
+The Zika virus is a mosquito-transferred infection related to yellow fever, dengue, and the West Nile virus.
 It was first discovered in the Zika forest of Uganda in 1947 and until recently, the virus seemed to be contained in Africa and parts of Asia.
-However, just last May (2015) it was discovered in Brazil infecting what is believed to be thousands of people.
+However, in 2015, it was discovered in Brazil infecting what is believed to be thousands of people.
+So it’s clear it’s spreading!

 While the Zika virus itself doesn’t cause much harm to the person bitten, it’s still unpleasant.
 Symptoms can include fever, rash, joint pain, and conjunctivitis which lasts up to 7 days.
 The tricky part about this virus is most healthy people will not feel any symptoms.
 Why is this bad?
 The Zika virus may go easy on the person who is bitten but the real danger is if the victim is a woman, specifically if she’s pregnant.